-- The average Propane cost for the past 12 months is \$3.799/Gallon, which is the blended rate used throughout the analysis. - Fuel deliveries do not necessarily correspond to periods of use. - The propane tank for this site is only filled once per two years.
-Propane consumption has been halved to approximate DHW propane consumption on an annual basis.
+- The average No. 2 fuel oil cost for the past 12 months is \$3.376/Gallon, which is the blended rate used throughout the analysis. - The data represented in the chart is for fuel oil deliveries.
+Fuel deliveries do not necessarily correspond to periods of use.